wonma/100-days-of-code/log.md

 **Thoughts**
 Not directly related to the subject (HTTP), but it was great to review how absolute/relative paths work.

+---
+### Day 18: September 1, Thursday

+**Today's Progress** Reviewed some confusing input attributes and form tags
+- min, max: works for numerical inputs such as number, range, and date
+- minlength, maxlength: works for a length of a text iput
+- Elements that I need to work on more: select, datalist
+- fieldset is used with a set of radio input options.
+It also groups multiple inputs (first name and last name.)
+- 'input type=submit' vs. 'button type=submit' => the type must be specified for a submission behavior.

+**Thoughts**
+I should not forget a 'name' attribute!

 <!--
 ### Day 1: June 27, Monday